 C Peter Nottle2011

-‘Our concert is a celebration of summer,’ says Nicola Pacult, alto and bird-watcher.
-‘We’ll be singing music for when the shadows are long on the grass, some of the most lovely songs that have ever been written, music from different times and places.
-The song of the nightingale is emblematic of such music.’
+We sang music for when the shadows are long on the grass, some of the most lovely songs that have ever been written, music from different times and places.

 Are you a singer?

-If you would like to join the choir then please complete the contact form below.
+If you would like to join the choir then please complete the form on our contact page

 We would like to hear from you, particularly if you are a Tenor or a Bass, but we even like the odd Alto (and most of ours are very odd), and Sopranos, we do have a red carpet laid out for ours, so don't worry.

 As we say we are an all comers choir, you do not have to audition to join us!

 We hope to see you at our next concert.